etwk/blog/content/lists/books.md

 - [ ] Romanzero (Heinrich Heine) #Germany
 - [ ] First Buddhist Women: Poems and Stories of Awakening #Buddhism #history #must
 - [ ] Please Mrs Butler #children
+- [ ] Bless the Daughter Raised by a Voice in Her Head: Poems (Warsan Shire)

 ## Productivity
 - [ ] Stealing Fire: How Silicon Valley, the Navy SEALs, and Maverick Scientists Are Revolutionizing the Way We Live and Work (Steven Kotler, Jamie Wheal)